rodarima/sa/3/README.md

 		printf("the integral from %f to %f is %.15e\n", a, b, pi);
 	}

+When we compile and run we have the following output:

 	% ./pi
 	Enter the number of subintervals: 10
 	With n = 10 trapezoids, the integral from 0.000000 to 1.000000 is 3.139925988907159e+00